FlexJobs

 The need to mention the amount of salary in all employment applications.
 It should be a requirement for all employers and contractors.
 Because if I’m planning to apply for a 30-minute position with their business?
 From the start, I must understand what sort of financial compensation they offer.
 If I discover that it’s not enough after I’ve applied?
 I’ve wasted hours applying for jobs that don’t satisfy my salary requirements.

-their feedback will be beneficial to some extent.
+Their feedback will be beneficial to some extent.

 Flexjobs is simple to use and professional.
 It did surprise me that it was challenging to respond to applications that I made through Flexjobs; however, on other websites, I received a response no matter what direction I took, which was a little strange and made me wonder whether my application was getting through to potential employers.
 I believe that they were, but maybe their feedback will be beneficial to some extent.